Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 Watering

-Water Mandevilla Plant liberally during the growing season when the top 1-2 in. of soil dry out and keep the soil consistently moist through out.
+Water Mandevilla Plant liberally during the growing season when the top 1-2 inches of soil dry out and keep the soil consistently moist through out.

 Decrease watering during the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.